aiguru721/aiguru721/README.md

 </div> -->
 <!-- <br/> -->

-<p>Plus 10 years of experience on software development using Javascript, Typescript, Node.js. <br/>Focusing on quality of product and keeping deadline with excellent passion as fire.
+<p>Plus 10 years of experience on software development using Python. <br/>Focusing on quality of product and keeping deadline with excellent passion as fire.
-<br/>Have worked a lot in PWA and Hybrid app development as frontend developer using:<br/>
+<br/>Have worked a lot in AI based Web and Mobile application using:<br/>

-- Frontend Web development : React.js, Next.js, Vue.js, Nuxt.js
+- Python, Django, Flask
-- Frontend Mobile development: React Native, Flutter
+- TensorFlow, PyTorch, OpenCV, Pandas, NumPy, Keras
-- UI design libraries: Material-UI, Ant Design, React Bootstrap, BootstrapVue, Quasar, Vuetify
+- Natural language generation, Speech recognition, Computer Vision, Machine learning, Deep learning

-Very good experienced Javascript, Typescript, Node.js developer.
+Very good experienced Python developer.

 Now focusing on blockchain platform development with AI technology.

-Not only good at frontend but also backend. <br/>
+Not only good at Python but also Javascript or Typescript. <br/>

 Prefer challenge jobs that need to learn new technology that I don't know.